AngelArgirov/msp2/README.md

 ![](https://github.com/AngelArgirov/msp2/blob/main/assets/Screenshot%202021-08-23%20at%2014.57.31.png)

 ## I have build a responsive website that will display WHO WE ARE, WHAT WE DO, images and links.
-This is SECOND project.
+This is my SECOND project.

 # [THE LIVE PROJECT](https://angelargirov.github.io/msp2/)